 Then came another roar from whatever the hell that was, and the windows on each side of the door lit up.
-A blaze blanketed the view.
+A blaze that blanketed the view.

 Morris stuck his boy under the counter to hide as curiosity pulled him from around the safest spot in the place, rifle in hand.
 The saloon didn’t catch the fire, but the other buildings in the town did.
 And the men outside, the deputies, were on fire too.
 Running wild.

 “Get out there,” the Sheriff ordered the last deputy.